foRsxs/LaravelShoppingcart/README.md

 This is a fork of [bumbummen99 LaravelShoppingcart](https://github.com/bumbummen99/LaravelShoppingcart) extended with minor features compatible with Laravel 10+.
 An example integration can be [found here](https://github.com/bumbummen99/LaravelShoppingcartDemo).

+This fork modified for use products that can be sell pieces.
+For example Pharmacy store: 1 product consist 6 pieces and in cart can be 1 pack 3 pieces.

+Class CartItem have new attribute - pcs (pieces)

 ## Installation

 Install the [package](https://packagist.org/packages/forsxs/shoppingcart) through [Composer](http://getcomposer.org/).